chi-rb/chi-cloud/README.md

 ## Why?

-I want to provide a standarized way to manage infrastructure, abstracting all moving parts in a way that you only need to know this api to work.
+I want a standarized way to manage infrastructure that will only require to know one api.

 ## How to install?

-Copy and past this inside a terminal:
+Run this command:
 ```
 sh <(curl -s https://raw.githubusercontent.com/chi-rb/chi-cloud/master/mac/cloud) install
 ```